 Some time back a report, supposedly commissioned by Qld police, was leaked via the dark web.
-Of course, being the dark web, it was impossible to confirm its legitimacy but it was pretty convincing.
-The discussion paper ‘Hidden in Plain Sight’ was an extensive critique and response to Silk Road, the online drugs marketplace, well researched and referenced.
+Of course, being the dark web, it was impossible to confirm its legitimacy.
+The discussion paper ‘Hidden in Plain Sight’ was called an extensive critique and response to Silk Road, the online drugs marketplace, well researched and referenced.

 The report contained a list of vulnerabilities of Silk Road that could be targeted and came up mostly empty-handed.
 This should come as no surprise given the brazenness with which the site continues to operate.
 The authors concluded that the most strategic tactic law enforcement could use would be ‘undermining user trust’.
 This would not involve identification and investigation of users of the site, but rather disruption of the marketplace by becoming ‘trusted’ participants of the site and later undermining confidence and trust in a particular area.